 What is the compensation like for home health?

-Payment for occupational therapists is going to vary greatly depending on experience, the state you’re working in, and any specialized certifications you might have.
+Payment for home health occupational therapists is going to vary greatly depending on experience, the state you’re working in, and any specialized certifications you might have.

-The average hourly rate for an OTR working in home health is around $40 an hour, and for a COTA it is an average of $30.
-This translates to an average salary of around $75,000 or $60,000 per year for an OTR and COTA respectively.
+According to the U.S. Bureau of Labor Statistics, the current average hourly rate for an OTR working in home health is around $50 an hour, and for a COTA it is an average of $36.
+This translates to an average salary of around $105,000 or $75,000 per year for an OTR and COTA respectively.

-Compensation in home health is typically a little higher than working as a full time employee in a skilled nursing facility (although it is comparable to PRN in a skilled nursing facility).
+Compensation in home health is typically a little higher than working as a full-time employee in a skilled nursing facility or inpatient rehab unit (although it is comparable to working as a PRN OT in a skilled nursing facility).

 Remember to take benefits into the financial equation of your decision.
-You will need to talk with your potential employer at length about what you expect from your pay.
+You will need to talk with your potential employer at length about what you expect from your pay and benefits.

-Home health might not be for everyone.
-However, it can be one of the most fulfilling fields to work in and there is a great need for quality home health occupational therapy practitioners.
+Working in home health might not be for everyone.
+However, it can be one of the most fulfilling and client-centered fields to work in and there is a great need for quality home health occupational therapy practitioners.